 Introduction to Geneva, Illinois

 Geneva, Illinois, in Kane county, is 8 miles N of Aurora, Illinois (center to center) and 33 miles W of Chicago, Illinois.
 The city is included in the Chicago metropolitan area.
-As of the year 2000 census, 19,515 people lived in Geneva.

 The area now known as Geneva was originally inhabited by the Prairie and Illinois Pottawatomi tribes.
 The first modern settler, Daniel Shaw Haight, arrived in this area in 1830.
 He built a cabin near the Fox Area and settled down there.
 The settlement was named Big Spring.
 Haight sold his claim to James and Charity Herrington in 1835.
 The Herringtons played a significant role in the establishment of the town of Geneva.
 It was incorporated as a city in 1887.